tglane/socketwrapper/README.md

     inline constexpr T network_to_host(T in);
     ```

-## Async helper functions:
+## Runtime helper functions:
-This functions are implicitly included with every socket class.
+This functions are implicitly included with every socket header file.

 - Run the asynchronous context until all callbacks are handled:
     ```cpp
-    // Blocks until the asynchronous context runs out of registered callbacks. void async_run();
+    // Blocks until all registered async operations are handled and all completion handlers finished execution. void async_run();
+    ```
+- Block the current thread until the coroutine represented by the `net::task` parameter is completely evaluated.
+Only available when compiling with C++20 or higher
+    ```cpp
+    template <typename return_type>
+    return_type block_on(net::task<return_type> awaitable_task);
+    ```
+- Convert a lazily evaluated coroutine that is represented by `net::task` into an eagerly evaluated future.
+By performing this conversion the task starts execution right away until it reaches its first suspension point while
+the task itself would normally be suspended right away and only starts execution if it is awaited.
+Only available when compiling with C++20 or higher
+    ```cpp
+    template <typename return_type>
+    std::future<return_type> spawn(net::task<return_type> awaitable_task);
     ```